aphototool/A-Photo-Tool-Libre/README.md

 Snap store (at snapcraft.io) version was built with Qt 5.12.8 and uses downgraded source src_snap_for_qt_5.12.8.tar.xz

-- To be upgraded when base core22 (Ubuntu 22.04 LTS) is released
+- To be upgraded when base core22 (Ubuntu 22.04 LTS) and dependencies like kde-neon extension are released